Cuautitlán: City and municipal seat

 In the Mexican national census of 2020, the municipality recorded an overall population of 178,847.
 The great majority of these inhabitants — some 117,995 people — resided in the urban confines of the city of Cuautitlán itself.

 History

 Cuautitlán as an urban center began in the mid-14th century, though its general area had long been settled before that.
+It was settled by Chichimec, who worshipping Mixcoatl and Itzpapalotl and had hostile relations with Xaltocan and the Tepanec.
+It later received refugees from Colhuacan and Xaltocan, who introduced a Toltec culture including the festival of Izcalli and the cult of Toci, 9 Monkey and Xochiquetzal.
 It was under Azcapotzalco before being conquered by the Triple Alliance, whereafter it became a province under the domain of Tlacopan, divided into four further sub-provinces.
+The language in Cuautitlan was Nahuatl.

 After the Conquest, Cuautitlán was evangelized by the Franciscans.
 They constructed San Buenaventura monastery and established the brotherhood of the Purísima Concepción de Nuestra Señora de Cuautitlán.
 Saint Juan Diego (1474–1548) reputedly lived there with his wife Maria Lucia up to the time of her death in 1529.
 They lived there in a one-roomed mud house thatched with corn stalks.
 The house still survives in a good state of preservation.
 Cuautitlán gained city status in 1968.

 It is the birthplace of painter and sculptor Luis Nishizawa (1918–2014).